Quick Dive into the Two Sauna Types

 Saunas have been used for centuries to promote relaxation, detoxification, and overall well-being.
-Today, two main types dominate the market: traditional saunas and infrared saunas.
+Today, two main types dominate the market.
 While both offer significant health benefits, they differ in heating technology, user experience, energy efficiency, and potential wellness advantages.

 If you're considering investing in a sauna, understanding these differences will help you choose the right one for your needs.
-This guide breaks down everything you need to know about infrared vs. traditional saunas to make an informed decision.
+This guide breaks down everything you need to know about sauna types to make an informed decision.

 1. How They Work: The Science Behind Each Sauna Type